sweetest-framework/sweetest/GUIDELINES.md

 3. We can create a test and steps class pair which focuses on unit-testing the `AuthManager` that uses the fake backend.
 4. We can re-wire the previous integration test to use the same fake backend steps class.

-So in one word: we're going to show sweetest's strengths by reusing test code and working with dependencies distributed among multiple steps classes.
+In short, we're going to show sweetest's strengths by reusing test code and working with dependencies distributed among multiple steps classes.

 #### The fake backend